alienfast/docker-rails/README.md

 1. `before_command` - run anything on the host prior to building the docker image e.g. `rm -Rf target`
 1. `compose` - create the resolved `docker-compose.yml`
-1. `gemset_volume create` - find or create the shared global gems volume for this ruby version
 1. `build` - `docker-compose build` the configuration
 1. `up` - `docker-compose up` the configuration
 1. `cleanup`